illinois-stat430/stat430sp24/README.md

 # News

+ - Week 13 R shiny notes added to repo.
+These notes are brief.

  - Lab 5 added to repo.
 It is due on 04/19 at 11:59 pm.
+Project proposals also due on 04/19 at 11:59 pm.

  - Charlie Young's email: 542charlieyoung@gmail.com

- - week 11 seam notes added to repo.

- - class draft results are posted!
+ - Class draft results are posted!

- - week 8 statcast notes added to repo.

  - Link to 2017-2022 (2020 excluded) statcast data [here](https://uofi.app.box.com/file/1449126291821?s=we34tcz4wqdu063zpzuwjvb4r6u9j21s).
 Note that lab 4 only requires you to use 2017-2021 data.